 ||API usage data including transactions per second, cache usage,

 |Up to 30 second delay||Analytics admin API|

 ||The current deployment status of the API proxy.

 For more information about how you can see this information, see View deployment status.

 Debug session data for API proxies.
 This data includes the request/response parameters along with transformations applied to them at policy execution time.

-Because of its size, trace data—unlike analytics and deployment status data—is not collected all the time.
-Instead, trace data is collected when you initiate a debug session.
+Because of its size, debug data—unlike analytics and deployment status data—is not collected all the time.
+Instead, debug data is collected when you initiate a debug session.

 |Immediately||Debug session API

 This section describes how to view the debug, analytics, and deployment status data in the Apigee hybrid UI.